 Be sure to consider carefully all of the factors we covered in the “how to choose” section before buying.
 Each hiker will have different preferences and needs – there’s no single perfect backpack for everyone.

 It’s probably not surprising that most hikers go through several packs before finding the perfect one.
 Even with tons of research, you may find after a season of use that the pack you chose just doesn’t work out.
 That’s okay – we’ve all been there.

 With our guide and reviews you should be able to get started on the fast track and avoid most of these beginner mistakes.
 Hopefully you’ll be on the trail with a great pack in no time that solves all your needs as a trusted trail companion!

-I hope this guide was helpful for finding the best women’s hiking backpack to fit your needs.
-If you want to comment or recommend an backpack I didn’t include, please use my contact form to get in touch.
+I hope this guide was helpful for finding a good women’s hiking backpack to fit your needs.
+If you want to comment or recommend a backpack I didn’t include, please use my contact form to get in touch.